-The AlN is etched in a 90/10/100 sccm gas flow mixture of Cl_2 , BCl_3 , and Ar at 10 mTorr, a 500W plasma, and a 70W RF bias, in the Centura-MET etching tool, using the ALNVAR recipe.
+The AlN is etched in a 90/10/100 sccm gas flow mixture of Cl2, BCl3, and Ar at 10 mTorr, a 500W plasma, and a 70W RF bias, in the Centura-MET etching tool, using the ALNVAR recipe.
 This etch was optimized by Chris Zhao of Prof. Al Pisano's group working with Microlab Process Engineer Matthew Wasilik several years prior to the beginning of this project.
 The verified etch rate is approximately 250 nm/minute.
-Etching selectivity of AlN to LTO is roughly 4, thus a hard mask thickness of 1 μ m is used.
+Etching selectivity of AlN to LTO is roughly 4, thus a hard mask thickness of 1 μm is used.
 A strong overetch is performed to attain a satisfactory AlN sidewall angle, to eliminate skirting at the bottom of AlN features, and to eliminate stubborn AlN features in the field.
 As fig. 6.11a indicates, the AlN etch rate can be non uniform on a microscopic level around grain boundaries, so small "island-like" features several microns wide will remain in the field once the majority of AlN has been cleared in the field.
 These particles detach and disappear during release, so their presence is tolerable, but they are undesirable.
-Note that due to overetching, the polysilicon interconnect layer is thinned somewhat in the field since the chorine based etch chemistry also attacks Si.
-SEM inspection is useful during this etch to ensure both straight sidewalls and the proper amount of overetch.
+Note that due to overetching, the steeper than 80°.

-(a) An SEM of an etched AlN structure atop (b) SEM of AlN lines and spaces of 400nm, its bottom electrode which is also partially 600nm, and 800nm having sidewall angles etched due to strong overetching. steeper than 80°.
+(a) An SEM of an etched AlN structure atop (b) SEM of AlN lines and spaces of 400nm, its bottom electrode which is also partially 600nm, and 800nm having sidewall angles etched due to strong overetching.